yakloinsteak/morris-site/other-videos.md

 ---
-layout: videos
+layout: video-cards
 permalink: /other-groups/
-title: Videos of other Groups
+title: Videos of Other Groups
 video_file_name: "other_videos.yml"
 ---